British Army: Recent military aid

-Eastern Europe
+Baltic states

-Since 2016, the British Army has maintained a presence in Eastern Europe in support of the NATO Enhanced Forward Presence strategy which responded to the 2014 Russian annexation of Crimea.
+Since 2016, the British Army has maintained a presence in the Baltic states in support of the NATO Enhanced Forward Presence strategy which responded to the 2014 Russian annexation of Crimea.
 The British Army leads a multinational armoured battlegroup in Estonia under Operation Cabrit and contributes troops to another military battle group in Poland.
+As part of the NATO plans, Britain has committed a full mechanized infantry brigade to be on a high state of readiness to defend Estonia.

+Ukraine

 Between 2015 and 2022, the British Army deployed Short Term Training Teams (STTTs) to Ukraine under Operation Orbital to help train the Armed Forces of Ukraine against further Russian aggression.
 This operation was succeeded by Operation Interflex in July 2022.

 Modern army

 Personnel

 The British Army has been a volunteer force since national service ended during the 1960s.
-Since the creation of the part-time, reserve Territorial Force in 1908 (renamed the Army Reserve in 2014), the full-time British Army has been known as the Regular Army.
+Since the creation of the part-time, reserve Territorial Force in 1908 (renamed the Territorial Army in 1921 and the Army Reserve in 2014), the full-time British Army has been known as the Regular Army.
 In July 2020 there were just over 78,800 Regulars, with a target strength of 82,000, and just over 30,000 Army Reservists, with a target strength of 30,000.
 All former Regular Army personnel may also be recalled to duty in exceptional circumstances during the 6-year period following completion of their Regular service, which creates an additional force known as the Regular Reserve.

+As of January 2025, the British Army had 73,847 regular soldiers, 4,127 Gurkhas, and 25,742 volunteer reserve personnel.
+Under the recommendations of the 2025 Strategic Defence Review, the number of regular soldiers is planned to stop declining and eventually increase to 76,000.

-The table below illustrates British Army personnel figures from 1710 to 2020.
+The table below illustrates British Army personnel figures from 1710 to 2025.